• Home

 INTERESTS:

 Ms. Janke is a born and raised Santa Barbara native.
-When not working, she spends her time practicing and teaching yoga, spending time with family, hiking, wandering around downtown Santa Barbara, and playing with her golden retriever.
+When not working, she spends her time with family and friends, keeping up with her son, working out, and enjoying everything that Santa Barbara has to offer.

 Associate Planner